vale-cocoa/VDLBinaryExpressionsAPI/README.md

 #### Infix notation
 The infix notation is what we use as humans the most for representing a binary expression: the *operator* is placed between the two *operands*:

 **A + B * C**

 Since operators can have different precedence in respect to each other, bracketing can be used in this notation form to change the order of evaluation:

 **(A + B) * C**

 Given the addition operator has less priority than the multiplication, then:
 *(A + B)* will be first evaluated in the latter case and then its result will be used as left operand for the multiplication; in the former case, instead, *B * C*  would be firstly evaluated, then its result would be used as right operand in the addition.

 #### Postfix notation (a.k.a.
 Reverse Polish Notation)
 In postfix notation the operators comes after the corresponding operands, therefore usage of parenthesis is not needed for determining the precedence of operators:

 **A B C * +**

 This would be postfix represention of the infix expression *A + B * C*, while:

 **A B + C &ast;**

 would be the postfix representation for the bracketed verision *(A + B) * C*.
 This notation can be easily evaluated by a compiutational systems by using a stack.

 ## General API description
-The public API add functionalities to `Collection` for validating its content as an associative binary operation expression in either infix or postfix expression, respectively with `validInfix()` and `validPostfix` instance methods.
+The public API add functionalities to `Collection` providing instance methods for:

+1. validating its content as an associative binary operation expression in either infix or postfix expression;
-Instance method `postfixCombinig(using:with:)` can be used to create a new expression in postfix notation resulting from applying the given operation to the callee and another given expression.
-Finally, the instance function `evaluate()` can be used to evaluate an expression to its result.
+2. combining into a postfix expression its content via an operation with another expression;
+3. evaluation of its content into the result for the represented expression.